Master of Cabestany: Recent developments

 At the start of the 1990s, the town of Cabestany decided to make as much of the sculptor's work as possible available.
 Also, in 1993, after consultation with the inspector general of historic monuments, the town created a scientific committee composed of eminent French and European figures to select which of the Master's sculptures they found the most important and most representative.
 With their advice the town initiated the creation of mouldings taken from various works.
 As of 2007, over 60 castings had been realized by sculptor Alphonse Snoeck using a method agreed upon by the national director of historic monuments.
 The castings are made with cast stone which reproduces the same grain and color as may be seen in the originals, making them look identical to the original sculptures.

-In 1994 the town acquired an old winemaking cave with over 1,100 metres of surface area; this has served as the home for a center devoted to Romanesque sculpture since June 2004.
+In 1994 the town acquired an old winemaking cave with over 1100 m of surface area; this has served as the home for a center devoted to Romanesque sculpture since June 2004.
 The center serves three purposes, acting as a museum, education center, and a center for research and study.
 The museum area shows the permanent collection of castings, complementing them with rooms describing local history, art history, and the history of Romanesque sculpture; the last room showcases examples of other carvers contemporaneous with the Master.
 The sculpture castings are displayed in various ways, either fixed to the wall or freestanding, and are grouped in thematic displays as well.
 The museum also explains the historic and artistic contexts of the Master and his work.